 Engineer by day, writer by night.

-In my day job, I run an international company with activities in over forty countries.
-In the past I’ve turned rock into fertilizer, recycled solvents, recovered precious metals, brought medicines to market, made amazing new polymers, demolished factories and directed international construction projects.
+In my day job, I’ve turned rock into fertilizer, recycled solvents, recovered precious metals, brought medicines to market, made amazing new polymers, demolished factories and directed international construction projects.

 Photo © Gary Walsh

-I’ve written about my first job in a Leith Fertiliser factory for my latest book, Phosphate Rocks: A Death In Ten Objects.
-It’s available to pre-order from Sandstone Press here
+I’ve written about my first job in a Leith Fertiliser factory in Phosphate Rocks: A Death In Ten Objects.
+It’s available to order from Sandstone Press here

 Well, I got sick of wondering and hoping, and decided to write the stories that I wanted to read.